-- PUMA Progress Tests: The results are analysed and used to identify gaps in children's knowledge, which in turn informs the future planning.
-They are also used to monitor progress in maths. - White Rose end of unit assessments: These are used in some classes as a more informal way to assess the children's understanding at the end of each block. - SATs Preparation Assessments: Year 6 undertake a range of preparation assessments over the course of the year.
+- PUMA Progress Tests (Half Termly): The results are analysed and used to identify gaps in children's knowledge, which in turn informs the future planning.
+They are also used to monitor progress in maths. - NCETM Assessment questions (Weekly throughout a module): These are used in some classes as a more informal way to assess the children's understanding at the end of each unit. - SATs Preparation Assessments: Year 6 undertake a range of preparation assessments over the course of the year.
 These tests are used to track progress and attainment, encourage children's confidence, and support the identification of gaps in knowledge and understanding.